 - Add your meat, egg, sauce, and seasonings to a large bowl.

-- Next, remove the crust off of your bread slices and break the bread up into large chunks.
+- If making homemade breadcrumbs, remove the crust off of your bread slices and break the bread up into large chunks.
+In a food processor, grind the bread into small crumbs.
+Add it to the bowl.

 - Once all the ingredients are well combined, separate the meat out into patties.
 We like to do four large patties but you could also do six small ones.